 I love snakes.
 I know not everyone shares my feelings.
-I have a healthy respect for snakes in particular the aggressive and venomous Eastern Brown Snake that Cassandra meets.
+I have a healthy respect for snakes, in particular, the aggressive and venomous Eastern Brown Snake that Cassandra meets.

-Eastern Browns are common where I live and being the second most venomous land snake in the world it is the last type of snake I want to meet in my garden.
-Unfortunately Cassandra does not know a good snake from a bad.
+Eastern Browns are common where I live and being the second-most venomous land snake in the world it is the last type of snake I want to meet in my garden.
+Unfortunately, Cassandra does not know a good snake from a bad.

 I learnt a bit about snakes when I was writing Cassandra.
 Some snakes lay eggs and then clear off and leave their young to fend for themselves.
 Some snakes incubate their eggs, and some keep their eggs in their bodies until they are just about to hatch.
 Eastern Browns are the non-maternal type.
-Young Eastern Browns are said to be has venomous as adults.
+Young Eastern Browns are said to be as venomous as adults.